-Degree Type: Associate of Applied Science Degree, AAS, Certificate, CER
+Degree Type: Associate of Applied Science Degree, AAS, Bachelor Applied Science Degree, BAS, Certificate, CER

 Program Length: 4 semesters